How To See The Best Of Zhangjiajie Forest Park In 2 Days

 This ride is a long one and takes about 1.5 hours because you’re going all the way to the other side of the National Forest Park.

-The most famous viewpoint is called ‘Imperial Writing Brush Peaks’ because it looks kind of like a set of calligraphy pens.
+The most famous viewpoint is called ‘Imperial Writing Brush Peaks’ because it looks like a set of calligraphy pens.
 You’ll see this one in lots of photos from the park.

 ‘Imperial Writing Brush Peaks’ at Tianzi mountain